hugo-a-garcia/bluecorn-gatsby/README.md

 <h1 align="center">
-  Minimal Gatsby Based Site with a Blog
+  Minimal Gatsby Site and Core Blog
 </h1>

 This project is built with the minimal set of depencies for creating a Gatsby based site with a blog.
 The two major components are: